kapost/kapost_deploy/README.md

 # Features

-`KapostDeploy::Task.define` creates the following rake tasks to aid in the promotion deployment of standard heroku applications (usually provisioned using https://github.com/kapost/heroku-cabbage)
+`KapostDeploy::Task.new` creates the following rake tasks to aid in the promotion deployment of standard heroku applications (usually provisioned using https://github.com/kapost/heroku-cabbage)

     [promote]